AdobeDocs/experience-manager-learn.en/help/sites/content-fragments/content-fragments-translation-feature-video-use.md

 ---
-title: Using Translation with AEM Content Fragments =description: AEM 6.3 introduces the ability to translate Content Fragments.
+title: Using Translation with AEM Content Fragments
+description: AEM 6.3 introduces the ability to translate Content Fragments.
 Mixed-media assets and Asset collections associated with a Content Fragment are also eligible to be extracted and translated.
-=sub-product: sites, assets, content-services
+sub-product: sites, assets, content-services
 feature: content-fragments, multi-site-manager
 topics: localization, content-architecture
 audience: all